CUNY-CL/yoyodyne/README.md

 Occasionally one may wish to set one hyperparameter as some (non-identity) function of another.
-For example, if one is using a bidirectional RNN source encoder and a linear features encoder, the size of the latter's output size must be set to 4x that of the source encoder's hidden size.
+For example, if one is using a bidirectional RNN source encoder and a linear features encoder, the size of the latter's output size must be set to twice that of the source encoder's hidden size.
 For this, Yoyodyne registers the `multiply` [custom resolver](https://omegaconf.readthedocs.io/en/2.3_branch/custom_resolvers.html#id9), as shown in the following snippet: